flutter/website/src/content/deployment/flavors.md

 * Xcode installed
 * An existing Flutter project

-To set up flavors in iOS and macOS, you'll define build configurations in Xcode.
+To set up flavors in iOS and macOS, define build configurations in Xcode.

 ## Creating flavors in iOS and macOS